The 10 Best Free Sampler VST Plugins (2023)

 In its essence, these instruments are samplers containing a wide array of acoustic-drum samples, displayed according to certain grooves and dynamics.
 These virtual instruments can be very costly, but there’s a high-quality free alternative on the Internet: MTPowerDrumKit 2.

-This free VST doesn’t need many drum samples to provide its users with the ability to generate realistic acoustic drums arrangements on the spot, and there’s even a featured ‘Grooves’ section with many preloaded MIDI loops and fills.
+This free VST doesn’t need many drum samples to provide its users with the ability to generate realistic acoustic drum arrangements on the spot, and there’s even a featured ‘Grooves’ section with many preloaded MIDI loops and fills.

-MTPowerDrumKit 2 is a great tool for instant rhythms, but it made the list mainly because of the quality of its acoustic-drum samples: they may be free, but don’t sound like it!
+MTPowerDrumKit 2 is a great tool for instant rhythms, but it made the list mainly because of the quality of its acoustic-drum samples: they may be free, but they don’t sound like it!

 Check it out: s16